jgerber53/nfp-creighton-model-chart/README.md

 Update `file_name` for the date of the start of the cycle you want to plot.

-Update `output_path` to specify the location for your charts.
+Update `charts_path` to specify the location for your charts.

 #### Merge Charts
-Run [`combineCharts.py`](https://github.com/mkudija/Creighton-Model-Chart/blob/master/(2)combineCharts.ipynb) to combine multiple single cycle charts into a full chart (the group of 6 cycles you are used to seeing on paper charts).
-Again, change paths as required to match your directory of individual charts, and update `list_im` with the individual charts you wish to include.
+Run [`combineCharts.py`](https://github.com/jgerber53/nfp-creighton-model-chart/blob/main/combineCharts.py) to combine multiple single cycle charts into a full chart (the group of 6 cycles you are used to seeing on paper charts).

+Update `charts_path` to specify the location for your charts.

+Copy charts you want to combine from the `charts_path` to the `to_combine` subfolder of your charts directory.